day8/re-frame/docs/coeffects.md

 But sometimes an event handler needs other inputs to perform their computation.
 Things like a random number, or a GUID, or the current datetime.
-Perhaps it might need access to an in-memory DataScript database.
+It might even need access to a DataScript connection.

 ###  An Example

 This handler obtains data directly from LocalStore
 ```clj